-This information has been derived in accordance with the Bank's conditions of registration, the RBNZ document Connected Exposures Policy (BS8).
+This information has been derived in accordance with the Bank's conditions of registration and the RBNZ document Connected Exposures Policy (BS8).
 The exposures are net of individual credit impairment allowances and exclude advances to connected persons of a capital nature.

-30/09/2016 30/09/2015 Amount % of Tier 1 Amount % of Tier 1 NZ\$m Capital NZ\$m Capital Aggregate at end of year 1 • - • Bank connected persons (on gross basis, before netting) 9,349 81.3% 7,907 76.9% Less: amount netted off 7,619 66.2% 5,205 50.6% Bank connected persons (on partial bilateral net basis) 1,730 15.1% 2,702 26.3% Non-bank connected persons 2 1 0.0% 1 0.0% Peak end-of-day for the year 3 Bank connected persons (on gross basis, before netting) 9,352 86.4% 8,491 89.6% Less: amount netted off 5,353 49.5% 5,334 56.3% Bank connected persons (on partial bilateral net basis) 3,999 36.9% 3,157 33.3% Non-bank connected persons 2 4 0.0% 3 0.0% Rating-contingent limit4 Bank connected persons (on a gross basis, before netting) n/a 125.0% n/a 125.0% Bank connected persons (on partial bilateral net basis) n/a 70.0% n/a 70.0% Non-bank connected persons n/a 15.0% n/a 15.0%
+30/09/2017 30/09/2016 Amount % of Tier 1 Amount % of Tier 1 Capital NZ\$m Capital NZ\$m Aggregate at end of year 1 Bank connected persons (on gross basis, before netting) 8,074 70.2% 9,349 81.3% Less: amount netted off 5,230 45.5% 7,619 66.2% Bank connected persons (on partial bilateral net basis) 2,844 24.7% 1,730 15.1% Non-bank connected persons 2 - 0.0% 1 0.0% Peak end-of-day for the year 3 Bank connected persons (on gross basis, before netting) 8,382 72.9% 9,352 81.3% Less: amount netted off 5,336 46.4% 5,353 46.5% Bank connected persons (on partial bilateral net basis) 3,046 26.5% 3,999 34.8% Non-bank connected persons 2 1 0.0% 4 0.0% Rating-contingent limit 4 Bank connected persons (on a gross basis, before netting) n/a 125.0% n/a 125.0% Bank connected persons (on partial bilateral net basis) n/a 60.0% n/a 70.0% Non-bank connected persons n/a 15.0% n/a 15.0%

 The Banking Group has amounts due from the Immediate Parent Company and the Ultimate Parent Bank and other entities within the Overseas Banking Group arising in the ordinary course of business.
 These balances arise primarily from unrealised gains on trading and hedging derivative financial instruments with the Ultimate Parent Bank.
-As at 30 September 2016, the gross exposures to the Immediate Parent Company were NZ\$3 million (2015: NZ\$5 million).
-As at 30 September 2016, the gross exposures to the Ultimate Parent Bank were NZ\$9,346 million (2015: NZ\$7,902 million).
+As at 30 September 2017, the gross exposures to the Immediate Parent Company were NZ\$7 million (2016: NZ\$3 million).
+As at 30 September 2017, the gross exposures to the Ultimate Parent Bank were NZ\$8,067 million (2016: NZ\$9,346 million).

-Non-bank connected persons exposures comprise loans to directors of the Bank and their related parties.
+$^{^{\}rm 2}$ $\,$ Non-bank connected persons exposures comprise loans to directors of the Bank.

 The Banking Group has complied with the limits on aggregate credit exposure (of a non-capital nature and net of individual provisions) to connected persons and non-bank connected persons, as set out in the Conditions of Registration, at all times during the year.
-The peak end-of-day credit exposure ratios for the year to connected persons are measured over Tier 1 Capital as at the beginning of the month in which the peak aggregate amount of credit exposure occurred.
-Previously Tier 1 Capital as at the end of the year was used to calculate the peak ratios, and comparative ratios have been updated.
+The peak end-of-day credit exposure ratios for the year to connected persons are measured over Tier 1 Capital as at the end of the year.
+Previously Tier 1 Capital as at the beginning of the month in which the peak aggregate amount of credit exposure occurred was used to calculate the peak ratios, and comparative ratios have been updated.
+Both methods are allowed by the Order, and the change was made to make these disclosures consistent with private regulatory reporting submitted to the RBNZ.

 4 Represents the maximum peak end-of-day aggregate credit exposures limit (of a non-capital nature and net of individual provisions) to all connected persons.
 This limit is based on the ratings applicable to the Bank's long term senior unsecured obligations payable in New Zealand in New Zealand dollars.
 Within the overall limit a sub-limit of 15% of Tier 1 Capital applies to aggregate credit exposures (exclusive of exposures of a capital nature and net of individual provisions) to non-bank connected persons.
-There have been no changes to these limits for the year ended 30 September 2016.
+There have been no changes to these limits for the year ended 30 September 2017.

-36. RISK MANAGEMENT FRAMEWORK
+34. RISK MANAGEMENT FRAMEWORK